-Recently graduated from a Master in Vocal at Royal Academy of Music, Océane Deweirder is a French high mezzo soprano, both active as interpreter of the lyric repertoire and transdisciplinary creativity around the opera voice.
+Graduated from a Master in Vocal at Royal Academy of Music in 2020, Océane Deweirder is a French high mezzo soprano, both active as interpreter of the lyric repertoire and transdisciplinary creativity around the opera voice.

 While working in the baroque, classical and romantic repertoires, she collaborates with numerous international composers (Benjamin Scheuer, James Batty, Electra Perivolaris…).
 In September 2020, she entered the baroque opera course of the Paris Regional Conservatoire (direction Stéphane Fuget), in order to further her skills in this particular repertoire.